My IBM Log in Subscribe

 Construction

-Technologies we commonly use for the electrification of the construction sector include water heaters, heat pumps, induction cooktops and other electric appliances.
-We cab install such technologies into new buildings as well as retrofit them into older ones.
+Technologies commonly used for the electrification of the construction sector include water heaters, heat pumps, induction cooktops and other electric appliances.
+Such technologies can be installed into new buildings as well as retrofitted into older ones.
 As electrification lowers energy costs for building owners, it also helps reduce safety risks linked to fossil fuel-powered appliances and cooking methods, such as natural gas leaks and open flames on gas stoves.

 Manufacturing